bio-phys/MDBenchmark/README.rst

 Features
 ========

-- Generates benchmarks for GROMACS systems (contributions for other MD systems are welcome!).
+- Generates benchmarks for GROMACS and NAMD simulations (contributions for other MD engines are welcome!).
 - Automatically detects the queuing system on your high-performance cluster and submits jobs accordingly.
-- Grabs performance from GROMACS logs and creates a fancy plot.
+- Grabs performance from the output logs and creates a fancy plot.
 - Can benchmark systems either with or without GPUs.

 Usage